 Chimney stacks

-Repair category 1
+Repair category 2

-Notes Chimney stacks appear to be in a fair state of repair within the limitations of our inspection but can be vulnerable to defect and should be regularly maintained.
+Notes Weathered stonework was noted to the chimney stacks.
+Chimney stacks appear to be in a fair state of repair within the limitations of our inspection but can be vulnerable to defect and should be regularly maintained.